 This liquid biopsy test for cancer can find small amounts of cell-free (cf) tumor DNA in the blood.
 It looks for mutations in 129 genes that are known to cause cancer.
-MSK-ACCESS is often used when it is difficult to obtain a tumor biopsy or when waiting for a biopsy could significantly delay treatment.
+MSK-ACCESS is often used when it is hard to do a tumor biopsy or when waiting for a biopsy could significantly delay treatment.

 Genomic testing with MSK-ACCESS offers many benefits:

-This test only needs a blood sample, not a tissue biopsy.
+This test only needs a blood sample, not a tissue sample.
 It’s a good option for people with tumors in a location that we cannot reach during a biopsy procedure to get a tissue sample.

-- Unlike a tissue biopsy, MSK-ACCESS is not invasive (when we put something inside the body).
+- Unlike a biopsy procedure, MSK-ACCESS is not invasive (when we put something inside the body).
 That means it can be done more often, giving doctors a better picture of how well you’re responding to a targeted therapy.
 This helps them suggest alternate treatments that could work well if the cancer develops resistance to the drug.